dperrera/variations/README.md

 #### useVariationsState

 A hook for accessing and updating global state that lives alongside your variations.
 This state is independent of any specific variation and can be used to store any application-wide data.
+The hook follows React's useState pattern, returning a tuple of the state and a setter function.

 ```tsx
 interface GlobalState {